 These women allege that the antiepileptic drug is defective, and when taken during pregnancy, can cause infants to develop cleft lips or cleft palates.
 According to the lawsuits, Janssen knew Topamax could enter an unborn fetus’ system and increase a child’s risk of developing birth defects, but failed to adequately warn physicians or patients about this dangerous side effect.
 The first lawsuit filed against Janssen came just three months after data from the North American Antiepileptic Drug (NAAED) Pregnancy Registry showed that women who took Topamax while pregnant were three times more likely to deliver infants with oral clefts than those who took a different drug to treat their epilepsy.

-If you took Topamax while pregnant and delivered a baby with a birth defect, ClassAction lawyers would like you to know that you may have legal options.
+If you took Topamax while pregnant and delivered a baby with a birth defect, you should know that you may have legal options.
 With the help of an attorney, you may be able to collect compensation for your child’s injuries or other losses your family has incurred as a result of using Topamax.

 Topamax lawsuits accuse Janssen of failing to provide an adequate warning for Topamax, suppressing its knowledge that the antiepileptic could cause birth defects, and releasing a defective drug into the marketplace.